 “or writing”

-THE SCHEDULE.
+THE SCHEDULE

 The Agreement of even date with this Agreement between THE HONOURABLE BRIAN THOMAS BURKE, M.L.A., Premier of the State of Western Australia, acting for an on behalf of the said State and its instrumentalities and HAMERSLEY IRON PTY.
 LIMITED.